Hom-unitality and hom-associative structures: Hom-unities in non-unital algebras

 subalgebra of $(\tilde{A},\cdot, (0,1)^T)$.
 Moreover, $ \in AC(\tilde{A})$ if and only if

 $a\in HU_n(A)$. \end{enumerate} \end{proposition} \begin{corollary} If $(\tilde{A},\cdot, (0,1)^T)$ is associative, then

-\end{corollary} This is natural, as the unitalization process preserves center and nucleus.
-The fact that there is a copy of $HU_n(A)$ hidden inside $AC(\tilde{A})$ as a two-sided ideal indicates that we can study certain properties using the structure of $\tilde{A}$. \begin{example} If $AC(\tilde{A})$ is simple, then, either $HU_n(A)= \{0\}$ (no two-sided hom-unities of $A$ are \textnormal{good enough} elements) or $HU_n(A)\cong AC(\tilde{A})$ (hom-unities of $\tilde{A}$ determine uniquely a subalgebra of two-sided hom-unities of $A$). \end{example}
+\end{corollary} This is natural because the unitalization process preserves the center and nucleus.
+The fact that there is a copy of $HU_n(A)$ hidden inside $AC(\tilde{A})$ as a two-sided ideal indicates that we can study certain properties using the structure of $\tilde{A}$. \begin{example} If $AC(\tilde{A})$ is simple, then either $HU_n(A)= \{0\}$ (no two-sided hom-unities of $A$ are \textnormal{good enough} elements) or $HU_n(A)\cong AC(\tilde{A})$ (hom-unities of $\tilde{A}$ uniquely determine a subalgebra of two-sided hom-unities of $A$). \end{example}

 Let $ , \in AC(\tilde{A})$.
-For any $X\in[A,A,A]_{\mathrm{as}}$, we have:
+For any $X\in[A,A,A]_{\mathrm{as}}$, we have